MohamedBoghdaddy/Talabat/README.md

 # Java-oop
-I do not think itS working xoxo. its a project I made in freshman year in collage. so basiclly I do not remember anything about it.
+I do not think its working xoxo. its a project I made in my freshman year in collage. so basically I do not remember anything about it.
 GOOD LUCK!